jtmullen/asc-fsgp-2024-results/asc/route/when.md

   image_fullwidth: "assets/images/ETS_road.jpg"
 ---

-## When to see the solar cars along the route
+{% include alert info="The following are estimated guess windows in which _most_ solar cars will likely pass through a given location.
+Actual times may differ based on weather and traffic conditions as well as individual stategy decisions made by competing teams.
+During the event the [live tracker](./../live) can be used to see the actual location of the solar cars on the road." %}

 {% tabs state %}
 {% tab state TN%}